Econify/ad.js/docs/refresh-plugin.md

 # Maximizing Impressions with AutoRefreshing Ads
 Viewability is a binary metric.
 Your creative will either generate a "viewable impression" or a "non-viewable impression".
 The standard metric to determine whether an ad was Viewable is whether the ad was in the viewport of the browser for 2 seconds.

-The Ad.js refresh plugin helps you maximize your impressions per page by refreshing/fetching a new creative after your Ad has been considered as "viewed".
+The AdJS refresh plugin helps you maximize your impressions per page by refreshing/fetching a new creative after your Ad has been considered as "viewed".
 By default the AutoRefresh Plugin will only refresh an Ad after 30 seconds of view time.

 ## Installation
-Depending on your method of implementation, Ad.js packages may be installed via different methods.
+Depending on your method of implementation, AdJS packages may be installed via different methods.
 Please follow the directions for your relevant method.

 ### NPM
-If you have installed Ad.js via NPM the refresh package is available via an esmodule import.
+If you have installed AdJS via NPM the refresh package is available via an esmodule import.

 __Example__:
 ```js